Invinciblebond/Byreal-CLI-Configured-to-Open-Source/README.md

 # Byreal LP Deposit — Setup Notes

-> ⚠️ **Before deploying or committing to GitHub, you must configure the two placeholders below.**
+> ⚠️ **Before deploying or committing to your project, you must configure the two placeholders below.**

 ## 1. Backend Server URL (`byreal.html`)